bzminer/bzminer/README.md

   "mining_columns": "",
   // Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0
   "cpu_metrics": true,
   // Reserve a private slice of the last-level cache for each CPU mining thread (Linux, root, and a CPU with cache allocation - AMD Zen 2 and newer, or Intel with RDT).
-RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +4.7% on a Threadripper PRO 9955WX.
+RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +1.15% on a Threadripper PRO 9955WX (Zen 5), and -0.86% on Zen 4 - which is why it is only applied on Zen 5.
 Machine-wide while mining and restored on exit.
 CLI: --cache-qos 0
   "cache_qos": true,
   // Read the motherboard's sensor chip directly for fan speeds when no kernel driver publishes them (Linux, x86, and only as root).
 Many boards - mini-PCs especially - carry an ITE or Nuvoton chip that Linux has no driver for, and then nothing reports a CPU fan at all.
 Reads only, and never runs where hwmon already has fans.
 Set false to leave that chip alone.
 CLI: --superio-fans 0
   "superio_fans": true,